johanbook/docs/docs/network/protocols/dhcp.md

 ```

 ## Handshake

+When a client attempts to lease an IP there is a handshake with the following
+steps:

 1. **DHCP Discover** The client requests an IP from any device on the network.
 2. **DHCP Offer** The host offers it an IP address.